Yomguithereal/talisman/NOTES.md

 * SNM clustering is quite efficient when using ngram fingerprinting & a really small window.
 * The similarity graph must be undirected if you want the clusters to have a full diameter instead of radius somehow.
 * Possible to create modes for the naive clusterer `normal`, `minLengthFirst`, `maxLengthFirst`, or even `full`?

+## UI

+* Pre-processing.
+* Inverted-Index of unique values to cut computations.
+* Should shuffle the values before applying clustering.
+* Difference between merge & harmonize.
+* Cluster expansion through inverted index sorted by occurrences.
+* Suggest methods based on size of the dataset.

+## Recipes

+* Ngram blocking or SNM.
+* Double Metaphone key collision.
+* Overlap coefficient on names.